 Extension of transitional relief

-Given the long and bumpy law-making process for the FFSP regime and its exemptions in Parliament, ASIC has repeatedly extended the sufficient equivalence relief (as discussed above), and the limited connection relief (similar to the upcoming fund management relief, but applies to a broader range of FFSPs) since 2020.
+Given the long and bumpy law-making process for the FFSP regime and its exemptions in Parliament, ASIC has repeatedly extended the sufficient equivalence relief and the limited connection relief (compared to the upcoming fund management relief, this applies to a broader range of both FFSPs and wholesale investors) since 2020.
 These apply to FFSPs that wish to provide financial services to wholesale clients or professional investors in Australia.
 They have been in place since before the introduction of the foreign AFSL regime, and many FFSPs have been relying on them in the past years, despite being technically "transitional".

-The latest extensions of transitional relief to 31 March 2026 will allow Parliament further time to consider the Bill.
+The latest extension of transitional reliefs to 31 March 2026 will allow Parliament further time to consider the Bill, which will then offer the new licensing exemptions to replace the transitional relief.

 ASIC said the extension was necessary to: